Emrion/uploaders/README.md

 * `shoot-me` – run interactively (with the option of changing nothing)

 It has the following options:
+* option `-b` Scan only BIOS loaders (exclude EFI loaders).
+* option `-e` Scan only EFI loaders (exclude BIOS loaders).
 * option `-f` won't check the freebsd-boot partition content for BIOS loaders update.
 * option `-g` force to use 'gpart show' for disk detection.
+* option `-q  Quiet mode.
+No output to the console.
-* option `-m` to specify the mount point of the ESP
+* option `-m` to specify the mount point of the ESP.
   * default: `/mnt`
 * option `-r` won't check the root file system for BIOS loaders update.
-* option `-s` to specify the path to loader-related files
+* option `-s` to specify the path to loader-related files.
   * default: `/boot`
+* option `-y` answer yes for shoot-me mode.
+Use with caution!

+## Return codes
+0: no error.
+1: an error occured.
+2: at least one loader isn't up-to-date.
+3: = 1 + 2.

 ## What are we talking about?